serrayon/Swift-algos-data-structures/README.md

 # Swift-Algorithms
 Setting up pages for different algos

-click on Swift algo playground
+1. Click on Intro Swift algo playground >

-Pages
+2. Pages

-click on specific algo
+3. Click on specific algo

-click on contents.swift for code
+4. Click on contents.swift for code